mizdrake7/android_device_realme_5-TWRP/README.md

 # android_device_realme_RMX1911
 For building TWRP for Realme 5

-TWRP device tree for Realme 5
+TWRP Recovery tree for Realme 5

 ## Features